pkp24/TPT2/Auto_90_Eras/README.md

 # Era Auto Completer Package
-  1. Edit all of the r# variables in Initializer to be "000000" but put 1 for each completed era difficulty in the specified region
+  1. Edit all of the r# variables in Initializer to be "000000" but put 1 for each completed era difficulty in the specified region ie: 101000 for easy and hard being at era while nothign else is
-  2. If you have completed a few regions already you can change rnumber to the new region to start in
-  3. Turn off auto restart in settings
+  2. Turn off auto restart in settings
-  4. Ensure that your ratio isn't a square and is greater than 2:1, ie: make the screen look normal and don't make it to small
+  3. Ensure that your ratio isn't a square and is similar to 16:9, ie: make the screen look normal and don't make it weird
-  5. If you didn't change rnumber then open tower testing and go to region 1
-  6. Press (e) to start the script
+  5. Press (e) to start the script
-  7. Wait 13-20 hours for it to finish every era
+  6. Wait 13-20 hours for it to finish every era
-  8. If you stop the script at any time make sure to re-edit the r# variables to reflect your current completed eras
+  7. If you stop the script at any time make sure to re-edit the r# variables to reflect your current completed eras

 # Import